haofanwang/visbeat3/README.md

 <img src="https://github.com/haofanwang/visbeat3/blob/main/data/image.png" width="100%" height="100%">

-VisualBeat presents a visual analogue for musical rhythm derived from an analysis of motion in video, and show that alignment of visual rhythm with its musical counterpart results in the appearance of dance.
-Visit [project page](http://abedavis.com/visualbeat/) and [demos](http://abedavis.com/visualbeat/demo/) for more infos.
+This work presents a visual analogue for musical rhythm derived from an analysis of motion in video, and shows that alignment of visual rhythm with its musical counterpart results in the appearance of dance.
+You can visit the official [project page](http://abedavis.com/visualbeat/) and [demos](http://abedavis.com/visualbeat/demo/) for more infos.

 ## Install